Skip to main content

 Is Redis good?

-Yes, Redis is good for database work.
+Yes, Redis is good for ai memory & search work.
 Users particularly appreciate sub-millisecond latency with in-memory architecture delivers exceptional performance for caching, session management, and real-time analytics.
 However, keep in mind memory-bound storage can become expensive at scale since all primary data must fit in ram, making it costlier per gb than disk-based databases.

 Is Redis free?